 Modern commercial fishing technologies make Cashes Ledge extremely susceptible to damage from bottom trawling gear.
 A trawl could strip clear the kelp forest on Ammen Rock and completely alter the ecosystem that depends on it for decades or more.
 Some anemone populations could take up to 230 years to recover from a single drag of a bottom trawl.

-Bottom trawling and scallop dredging on Cashes Ledge has been banned for over a decade, but the New England Fishery Management Council recently voted to reverse even these temporary protections and open Cashes Ledge to trawling.
+Bottom trawling and scallop dredging on Cashes Ledge has been banned for over a decade, but these protections are temporary.

 Cashes Ledge needs permanent protection.
 CLF is committed to securing permanent protection to ensure the long-term health of this important and vulnerable ecosystem.
 Please join us in working to protect this world class undersea treasure.